Albert Chichery: Political career

 He succeeded Henri Queuille as Minister of Supplies and Paul Thellier as Minister of Agriculture.

 He was succeeded by Paul Caziot.

-At the Congress of Vichy Chichery voted to grant the constitutional powers requested by Pétain, and became a member of the National Council of the Vichy government.
+On 10 July 1940, Chuchery voted in favour of granting the cabinet presided by Marchal Philippe Pétain authority to draw up a new constitution, thereby effectively ending the French Third Republic and establishing Vichy France.
+In 1941, he was made a member of the National Council of Vichy France.

 During the liberation of France Chichery was abducted from his property near Le Blanc on 15 August 1944 and killed in the nearby woods by a bullet through the neck.